vpelletier/ITI1480A-linux/README.rst

 - cycfx2prog_

-- udev (should come from your distribution
+- udev (should come from your distribution)

-- ply_, or for better parsing performance you can try `my ply fork`_
+- ply_

 - ulpitest.rbf from `1480A USB Protocol Analyzer Software`_
   (`4.1.0b ultitest.rbf`_ is released stand-alone)